 milk pudding in the container

-The flavour of steamed, sleek, creamy milk pudding with a distinctive custard-like texture is a favourite of locals in winter, when it's usually served warm and garnished with a dash of sweet syrup or nutmeg.
+Cantonese Milk Pudding is usually served warm and garnished with a dash of sweet syrup or nutmeg.

 🥣 Red Dates and Longan Sweet Soup (Hong Zao Long Yan Tang):